MPomaresJF/live-agentic-database/README.md

 # 🧬 LIVE!
-Database💻🧪
+Agentic Database💻🧪
+Longivity Interventions Verified Evidence Database

+# By Longevity PRO Hackers (LPH)
+Ishika Tawer,
+Juan Martinez Pomares,
+J.P Medved

 This repository contains the development of an agentic AI system designed to understand diferents Longevity Interventions.
-This work is the implementation for Hackaging Hackathon and is built upon the GenAI-AgentOS framework and hacklab-bio (forked from [genai-works-org/genai-agentos](https://github.com/genai-works-org/genai-agentos)).
+This work is the implementation for [Hackaging](https://www.hackaging.ai/) Hackathon and is built upon the GenAI-AgentOS framework and hacklab-bio (forked from [genai-works-org/genai-agentos](https://github.com/genai-works-org/genai-agentos)).
 # Overview

 This repository implements a modular, agentic AI system for longevity intervention research, built for the Hackaging Hackathon.
 It is based on the GenAI-AgentOS framework and integrates multiple agent types, orchestration modules, and biomedical tools.
 The system enables: